-2.4.3 Extra-Financial Group strategy
+1.2.4 Extra-Financial Group Strategy

-The Group's strategy with respect to CSR seeks to focus on those areas where it can maximise its influence, in particular on the protection on the maintenance of space around the Earth uncongested and clean and the reduction of the digital divide.
-Since several years, it is working on the reduction of its carbon footprint even if, given the nature of its activities, the Group has a limited impact on the production of greenhouse gases.
+The Group's strategy with respect to CSR seeks to focus on those areas where it can maximise its influence, in particular, protecting the environment and keeping the space around earth uncongested and clean and reducing the digital divide.
+Since several years, it has been working on the reduction of its carbon footprint even if, given the nature of its activities, the Group has a limited impact on the production of greenhouse gases.

-In this context the Group's CSR policy identifies four major areas of focus:
+In this context, the Group's CSR policy identifies four major areas of focus:

-- engaging in efforts to bridge the "digital divide"; - protecting the environment and maintaining the space around the Earth uncongested and clean; - implementing a Human Resources policy suited to the challenges facing the Group; - strengthening our relationships with other stakeholders by promoting our corporate values as well as ethics, and loyalty principles.
+- engaging in efforts to bridge the "digital divide"; - protecting the environment and maintaining the space around the Earth uncongested and clean;

+- implementing a Human Resources policy suited to the challenges facing the Group; - strengthening our relationships with other stakeholders by promoting our corporate values as well as ethics and loyalty principles.

-KPIs specific to each of these three areas have been defined and action plans put in place.
+KPIs specific to each of these three areas have been defined and action plans have been put in place.
 These elements are described in more detail in Chapter 3 of this document.
 In addition, the compensation of Corporate Officers includes objectives linked to the Company's non-financial performance (see Chapter 10 of this document).